saecki/ts3musicbot-git/README.md

 - Navigate into the ts3musicbot-git/ts3musicbot directory that you've downloaded and install all python dependencies by executing the command: ```pip3 install -r requirements.txt```.
 - Install the ClientQuery plugin in TeamSpeak directly by going to: Tools - Options - Addons - Browse online and then searching ClientQuery and installing it
 - start the bot once by executing the main.py file in the ts3musicbot dir which will create the data folder inside it with a config file and then close it.
-- Open the config.json file and fill in the apikey which can be found in your teamspeak client at: tools - options - addons - clientquery - settings optionally change the nickname of the bot.
+- Open the config.json file and fill in the apikey which can be found in your teamspeak client at: tools - options - addons - clientquery - settings optionally change the nickname of the bot and add a default server address.